AgoraIO/agora_doc_source/en-US/markdown/Interactive Broadcast/mobile streaming quickstart.md

 - A mobile device that runs Android 4.1 or later.
 - A valid [Agora account](https://docs.agora.io/en/Agora%20Platform/sign_in_and_sign_up?platform=All%20Platforms) and [App ID](https://docs.agora.io/en/Agora%20Platform/get_appid_token?platform=All%20Platforms#get-the-app-id).

-<div class="alert note">If your network has a firewall, follow the instructions in <a href="https://docs.agora.io/en/Agora%20Platform/firewall?platform=All%20Platforms">Firewall Requirements</a> so that you can have a better experience when using Agora's services. </div>
+<div class="alert note">If your network has a firewall, follow the instructions in <a href="https://docs.agora.io/en/Agora%20Platform/firewall?platform=All%20Platforms">Firewall Requirements</a> to avoid difficulties when using Agora products and services.</div>

 ## Project setup

 ### Create an Android project

-To create a new Android project, follow these steps:
+To create a new Android project, follow these steps.

- If you have already created a project, see [Integrate the Agora SDK into your project](#integrate_sdk) for the next step.
+ <div class="alert note"> If you have already created a project, see [Integrate the Agora SDK into your project](#integrate_sdk) for the next step.</div>

 <details>
 	<summary><font color="#3ab7f8">Create an Android project</font></summary>